Jayfm17/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -a display hidden .
+ls -landisplay long format with numerically ids and .